lukaspili/Volley-Ball/README.md

 	- what happens when request is finished from local dispatcher for example ?
 - local request only
 - several worker threads for local dispatcher
+- compatibility for adding volley request to the ball queue